knwin/OpenTopography-DEM-Downloader-qgis-plugin/README.md

 # OpenTopography-DEM-Downloader-qgis-plugin
+ver-2
 QGIS plugin to dwonload DEMs from OpenTopography.org

 This plug-in allows you to download DEMs from OpenTopgraphy.org by specifying area extent in QGIS.
 The downloaded DEM wil just cover the defined extent.

+The tool can be used in modeller
 Extent can be defined with

   1 . a Layer in the content